CorundumCore/corundumcore.github.io/_posts/2021-07-23-birthday-girl.markdown

 misgendered me.
 My other professors were all excellent, though, and I really enjoyed working with them on my research project.

-## Career

-Let's start with the good news!
-Earlier this week, I accepted a position with a company working on a NYSDOT contract, with the offer of a full-time position available at the end of the contract.
-I'll be working with technologies I'm familiar with, in an environment that I have tangential experience with through my college internships and coursework.

-It was a struggle getting to this point, though, and the last few months have been rough on my mental state.
-Before my legal name change process was complete* (which we'll talk about in the next section), it was very difficult finding job postings that I didn't get immediately rejected for.
-See, many companies have you fill out some basic information for a preliminary background check during the application process.
-While my legal name was updated in June, it took until earlier this week for my social security record update application to be processed.
-Many of these automated preliminary backgrounds checks gave me no opportunity to input that my legal name and social security record did match, so my application would instantly go in the metaphorical trash can.

-If I did manage to get through to an interview, I found that I struggled with video interviews.
-During my first one, it was very clear that my interviewers were not expecting to see someone who looked like me on their screen.
-While they were polite, I felt more like a specimen being observed rather than a candidate being considered.
-That really threw me off my game, and I struggled with the technical interview after that.
-It took a few more interviews to brush off that bad experience, and it was incredibly frustrating knowing that I was more capable than my interviews were suggesting, and I felt very held back by my anxiety.

-When I did nail an interview, though, I really nailed it!
-I got a follow-up call three hours after my interview with my now employer saying that they gave the green light to write up an offer for me.

 ## Legal

 As I alluded to in the previous section, my legal name change process is (kind